Elgg/Elgg/docs/guides/authentication.rst

 Elgg has support for pluggable authentication modules (PAM), which enables you to write your own authentication handlers.
 Whenever a request needs to get authenticated the system will call ``elgg_authenticate()`` which probes the registered PAM handlers until one returns success.

 The preferred approach is to create a separate Elgg plugin which will have one simple task: to process an authentication request.
-This involves setting up an authentication handler in the plugin's :doc:`start.php <plugins>` file, and to register it with the PAM module so it will get processed whenever the system needs to authenticate a request.
+This involves setting up an authentication handler in the plugin's :doc:`Bootstrap <plugins>` class, and to register it with the PAM module so it will get processed whenever the system needs to authenticate a request.

 The authentication handler is a function and takes a single parameter.
 Registering the handler is being done by ``register_pam_handler()`` which takes the name of the authentication handler, the importance and the policy as parameters.
 It is advised to register the handler in the plugin's init function, for example:

 .. code-block:: php

+   // classes/Your/Plugin/Bootstrap.php

-   function your_plugin_init() {
+   function init() {
       // Register the authentication handler
       register_pam_handler('your_plugin_auth_handler');
    }

+   // your_plugin/lib/functions.php

    function your_plugin_auth_handler($credentials) {
       // do things ...
    }

-   // Add the plugin's init function to the system's init event elgg_register_elgg_event_handler('init', 'system', 'your_plugin_init');

 Importance
 ----------